basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Riak-CS-Using-Chef.md

 ### Package Installation

 There are two options for installation: `package` and `enterprise_package`.
-`package` is the default&mdash; it installs Riak CS open source&mdash;and is the recommended option for Red Hat- and Debian-based operating systems.
+`package` is the default--- it installs Riak CS open source---and is the recommended option for Red Hat- and Debian-based operating systems.
 For source installations of Riak, Erlang/OTP R15B01 and above is recommended.

 ### Enterprise Installation